 With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of taking their enthusiasm straight to the mall or furniture store.
 It's best to remember that until your keys are in hand, your lender is watching you very closely.
 We have given you a list of actions below you will want to avoid when waiting for your loan to close.

 Don't throw your money around.
 Although you may be dreaming of ways to turn your new house into a castle, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
 You will also want to keep away from vacations and vehicle purchases until your loan closes.
 Financing new stainless steel appliances with a store card or a bank credit card could jeopardize your credit worthiness when you need it the most.
 It's even a red flag to make those large purchases with cash.
 Lenders are examining your available cash when considering your loan.

 Don't look for a new job.
-Your recent career history should show stability.
-Getting a new job before you start the application process for a mortgage may not affect your approval at all.
-However, switching jobs during the approval process might influence your approval.
+Consistency in your job history is a good thing to banks and other lenders.
+Getting a new career before you apply for a mortgage loan may not compromise your approval at all.
+However, finding a new career during the approval process may affect your approval.